SEKOIA-IO/opencti-connector/README.md

 ### Docker compose

-Here's a an example of the docker comnpose part that could be added to you main file to add the SEKOIA connector to the stack:
+Here's a an example of the docker compose part that could be added to your main file to add the SEKOIA connector to the stack:

 ```yaml
   connector-sekoia: